Information for adults

 - Organisational abuse includes neglect and poor practice within an institution, care setting or care provided in your own home.

 - Self-Neglect – an adult at risk may also neglect themselves.
+Watch our short video animation for more information about Self-Neglect.

 Any of these forms of abuse can be deliberate, or be the result of either ignorance, or lack of training, knowledge or understanding.
 Often if a person is being abused in one way they are also being abused in other ways.